 To help in this task, Newsletter (since version 3.0) has a special panel where to get and copy the pre-generated form, created following the setting of the form fields panel.
-The simple format we provide should be easy enough to elaborate it.
+The simple format we provide should be easy enough to elaborate.

-To recall a stored custom form you have to use the the shortcode
+To recall a stored custom form you have to use the shortcode

 [newsletter_form] by adding the form number you need:

 [newsletter_form form="X"], where “X” is the form number.
 Read more about forms and shortcodes.

 One of the most important issues when dealing with custom forms is the field names.
 They also are common mistakes on hand-coded forms, so pay extra care to this aspect.
 Newsletter 3.0 introduced some simplifications, removing the need for hidden fields, but the names of the fields has been kept for compatibility.